 The Navy’s relation with privateers is a loose one; privateers are not normally encouraged, but during times of war the Navy does pay private crews for kill confirmations of enemy warships or assets that the Navy would consider to hold strategic or tactical value.
 Unlike other Corsair programs privateers are not given equipment, supplies, or ships by the federal government.

-The Threshold Marine Corps operates as an independent branch of the Threshold Military, but often relies on the Navy for transport as they operate no large ships of their own.
+The Threshold Marine Corps is responsible for conduct of planetary assault missions and boarding action.
+They operate as an independent branch of the Threshold Military, but often relies on the Navy for transport as they operate no large ships of their own.
 However, in order to smooth combat operations, the Threshold Marines do operate their own atmospheric and transatmospheric fighters, bombers, and gunships in order to ensure constant Combat Air Support presence.
 Marines are used as the primary planetary assault force for the Threshold Military, with some units specializing in variable-gravity scenarios for assaults on stations, ships, small moons or within the atmospheres of gas-giants or Super-Earths.
 Marines can also supplement Sentinel for Planetary Defense, in which case they are more suited to recapturing any lost territory.

 Unlike Sentinel, the Marines are specialized in fighting from a deployment-scenario; i.e. drop pods, drop ships, naval vessels, et cetera, where Sentinel prefer to fight from a readied stance, already entrenched or implanted in their starting position, whereas Marines are trained to start combat with no ground to call their own.
 As such, they see more combat than Sentinel and are widely considered to be “better combatants.”